Zetaphor/lavabo/server/README.md

-## AI Toolkit Docker API — Quick Test Guide
+## Lavabo Docker API — Quick Test Guide

 This guide shows how to build and test the FastAPI llama.cpp server running inside Docker.